 This includes restricting access to abortion services, birth control, and more.
 In the future, these limits could have a devastating effect on our society because they would be cutting off opportunities for many female citizens to get careers and education.

+Another way that conservative lawmakers across America have tried to chip away at Roe v Wade is through backdoor tactics instead of going head-to-head with the decision itself.
 The most significant step backward has been the passing of legislation at the state level-from Ohio and Mississippi to Oklahoma and Texas-that would ban abortions after 20 weeks.
 These laws are based on medically inaccurate information about fetal pain perception.”
-“This is just another way that conservative lawmakers across America have tried to chip away at Roe v Wade through backdoor tactics instead of going head-to-head with the decision itself.

 The most recent attack on women’s reproductive rights was the confirmation of Brett Kavanaugh as a Supreme Court justice.
 The new court will be charged with cases about abortion, contraception, and even LGBTQ discrimination.

-The Trump administration had been trying to restrict abortion access and women’s reproductive rights since day one.
+The Trump administration has been trying to restrict abortion access and women’s reproductive rights since day one.

-Here are five ways that the Trump administration quietly attacked women’s reproductive rights:
+Here are the ways that the Trump administration quietly attacked women’s reproductive rights:

 - The Department of Health and Human Services (HHS) created a new division called, Conscience and Religious Freedom Division, which will make it easier for medical providers to deny care to patients on religious or moral grounds.